day8/re-frame/docs/coeffects.md

 But sometimes an event handler needs other data inputs to perform its computation.
 Things like a random number, or a GUID, or the current datetime.
-It might even need access to a DataScript connection.
+Perhaps it needs access to a DataScript connection.